kammce/RoverCore-S/modules/arm/READMEarm.txt

 How to send to Arm Motor via UART: Use the node serialport library (from voodootikigod)
 	~	RoverCore syntax:
-			var Name_of_SerialPort_Obj = new SERIALPORT.SerialPort("path/to/uart/device", { misc_options });
+			var Name_of_SerialPort_Obj = new SerialPort("path/to/uart/device", { baudrate: 57600 });
 	~	General syntax:
 			var Name_of_require_obj = require('serialport').SerialPort;
 			var Name_of_SerialPort_Obj = new Name_of_require_obj("path/to/uart/device", { misc_options }); //misc_options are optional
 	~	Path: ttyO1, ttyO2, ttyO4, ttyO5 are available. choose 1 (will be formatted like /dev/ttyO1, the O is an 'Oh', not a 0 'zero')
-	~	Baudrate: motor accepts 8000 bps(baud) - 3 Mbps, so we can just use the standard 9600 baud
+	~	Baudrate: motor accepts 8000 bps(baud) - 3 Mbps, but with experimentation, RX-64AR only works well with 57600
-		>	Default Baudrate of Servo: 9600 bps(baud)
-	~	For robotic arm, we'll probably have all motors except the base motor be in joint-mode, because they are joints, not meant to 		rotate at an unlimited angle
+		>	Default Baudrate of Servo: 9600 bps(baud), unless otherwise specified ~	For robotic arm, we'll probably have all motors except the base motor be in joint-mode, because they are joints, not meant to 		rotate at an unlimited angle
-For more detailed info on formatting and usage of SerialPort Library ---> See https://github.com/voodootikigod/node-serialport
+For more detailed info on formatting and usage of SerialPort Library ---> See https://github.com/voodootikigod/node-serialport/blob/master/README.md
-	~	Format it as in RoverCore syntax because cortex.js does a require('serialport') as GLOBAL.SERIALPORT ~	See http://support.robotis.com/en/techsupport_eng.htm#software/dynamixelsdk.htm to figure out how to format read/write commands
+	~	See http://support.robotis.com/en/techsupport_eng.htm#software/dynamixelsdk.htm to figure out how to format read/write commands
 		>	You can practice using the MX-64 data signal format with an arduino